amphp/parallel/README.md

 #### Sharing data between tasks

-`Task::run()` is provided a `Cache` object which is shared amongst all tasks executed on a single child process, including across different `Task` implementations.
+`Task::run()` is provided an `AtomicCache` object which is shared amongst all tasks executed on a single child process, including across different `Task` implementations.
 This storage can be used to access and store data between task executions and reuse resources initiated by prior tasks, such as a database connection or open file handle.
-A worker may be executing multiple tasks at once and multiple workers may be executing tasks concurrently, so consider using a mutex or other mutual exclusion mechanism guard accessing the cache if necessary.
+A worker may be executing multiple tasks, so consider using the methods of `AtomicCache` which guarantee mutual exclusion when creating or updating cache values if a task uses async I/O to generate a cache value.

 #### Task cancellation